fodela/BackEnd_notes/deployment.md

 Whereas, in order to have a persistent way to communicate with ephemeral pods, a higher-level service abstraction is provided, called Kubernetes Service.

-#### Amazon Elastic Kubernetes Service (EKS)

-It is a managed Kubernetes service, that has the following offerings:

-- EKS uses a control layer that runs the master nodes
-- We can specify the size, type, and count of the worker nodes
-- EKS allows auto-scaling (increasing-decreasing the worker node's count)
-- EKS takes care of the automated back-ups, maintenance, and availability of the cluster
-- Secure networks are set up automatically
-- You only set up Nodes, Pods, and Services

 #### Kubernetes Components

 - **Worker nodes** (virtual-machines): These nodes run the containerized applications.
 A cluster must have at least one worker node.
 Each worker node hosts the pod(s), where, a pod is a logical group of running containers.